sachatur13/DL_Code/README.md

 Day 44 - VGG and Transfer learning, What is VGG, Using pretrained model in keras

 Day 45 - Transfer learning with Keras, using VGG16 model for transfer learning

+Day 46 - Using VGG16 model for own data